A Clean and Simple TapTapTap Thank You

 This is my first post of a two-post Friday and I'm here with my card for the new challenge over at Festive Friday.

-The challenge that we are celebrating this week is 'National Cat Day' which is on October 27th.
+The challenge that we are celebrating this week is 'World Kindness Day' which is on November 13th.
 Remember the fun thing is that at Festive Friday you do not need to actually celebrate the occasion; your goal is to simply use three or more items from the inspiration list on your project.
-This week I used cat, orange and texture from the inspo list along with the sketch layout over at Hand Stamped Sentiments to create a Halloween-inspired birthday card, perfect for a late October birthday - take a look:
+This week I used flowers, pearls, embossing, heart, pastel colours and shimmer and this is what I came up with:

 Here's the low-down on today's card: